gravitational/teleport/docs/3.0/architecture.md

       is the default.
 You can use [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) or [Authy](https://www.authy.com/) or any other TOTP client.
     * [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor).
-* **External users** are users stored elsewhere else within an organization.
+* **External users** are users stored elsewhere within an organization.
 Examples include Github, Active Directory (AD) or any identity store with an OpenID/OAuth2 or SAML endpoint.

 !!! tip "Version Warning":
     SAML, OIDC and Active Directory are only supported in Teleport Enterprise.
-Please take a look at [Teleport Enterprise](enterprise.md) chapter for more information.
+Please take a look at the [Teleport Enterprise](enterprise.md) chapter for more information.

 It is possible to have multiple identity sources configured for a Teleport cluster.
-In this case an identity source (called "connector") will have to be passed to `tsh --auth=connector_name login`.
+In this case, an identity source (called a "connector") will have to be passed to `tsh --auth=connector_name login`.
-Local (AKA internal) users connector can be specified via `tsh --auth=local login`.
+Local (aka, internal) users connector can be specified via `tsh --auth=local login`.

 ## Teleport Cluster

-Lets explore how these services come together and interact with Teleport clients and with each other.
+Let's explore how these services come together and interact with Teleport clients and with each other.

 **High Level Diagram of a Teleport cluster**

 ![Teleport Overview](img/overview.svg)

-Notice that the Teleport Admin tool must be physically present on the same machine where Teleport auth is running.
+Notice that the Teleport Admin tool, `tctl`, must be physically present on the same machine where Teleport auth is running.
 Adding new nodes or inviting new users to the cluster is only possible using this tool.

-Once nodes and users (clients) have been invited to the cluster, lets go over the sequence of network calls performed by Teleport components when the client tries to connect to the node.
+Once nodes and users (clients) have been invited to the cluster, here is the sequence of network calls performed by Teleport components when the client tries to connect to the
+node:

 1) The client tries to establish an SSH connection to a proxy using either the CLI interface or a web browser (via HTTPS).
 When establishing a connection, the client offers its public key.
 Clients must always connect through a proxy for two reasons: